Welcome spring with these colorful, toddler-friendly DIYs

 Whether your baby is ready to crawl yet or not, here are the stages of crawling and ideas for getting your baby moving forward.

-Babies understand language before they can speak.
+Babies can understand language before they can speak.
 Here are ways to communicate with your baby before they say their first recognizable words.

 By mouthing objects, your baby builds a solid foundation for speech and sensory development.
 Find out what is safe for your baby to mouth.